nexendrie/nexendrie.gitlab.io/contributing.md

 Code contributions
 ------------------

-If you writing code to the project, please keep the following rules in mind.
+If you are writing code to the project, please keep the following rules in mind.

 ### Coding standards